 What is a Pousada?

 Prices in pousadas tend to be around the same as for hotels in the same class.
-However, unlike hotels there are no pousada “chains” and they are all individually run and managed.
-What they may lack in terms of amenities like phones, flat screen TV and 24-hour room service, is more than made up for by charm, hospitality and personality.
-It is worth noting that whilst your mobile may still not work in many places off the beaten track the majority of pousadas now offer guests free wi-fi.
+However it is very difficult to classify them on a hotel type basis because the pousada emphasis is on the experience rather than the tangibles.
+Many pousadas don't have cable TV for example out of choice; some opt for not putting in a pool if they are by the ocean, and very few offer anything like room service.
+However what they may lack in terms of amenities like this is more than made up for by charm, hospitality and personality.
+It is worth noting that whilst your mobile may still not work in many places off the beaten track the vast majority of pousadas now offer guests free wi-fi.

-To compile this guide, we initially select pousadas which have either been recommended to us by other travellers, or which have exceptional reviews from trusted sources.
-However before we personally recommend or highly recommend any we not only check the pousada against our own criteria but also make a personal visit normally lasting 2 days.
-We obviously look for comfort, cleanliness, location and amenities but we also look for pousadas with individual character, for places which demonstrate a commitment to responsible tourism and for those where the whole team works together to make guests' experiences exceptional.
+To curate this guide, we are always looking for the exceptional pousada and we have a rigorous selection process for our recommended special collection.
+Initially we select pousadas which have either been recommended to us by other travellers, or which have exceptional reviews and check their application form against our own criteria.
+If they pass this stage then there is a 1-2 day inspection visit where we look for comfort, cleanliness, location and amenities but also check for intangibles like the atmosphere of the pousada and the general feel of the place/location.
+We look particularly for pousadas with individual character, for places which demonstrate a commitment to sustainable tourism and for those where the whole team works together to make guests' experiences exceptional.visit.

 - A good-sized room, usually with a double bed, two single beds, or a double and one single